AdobeDocs/commerce-admin.en/help/catalog/product-video.md

 1. To upload a **[!UICONTROL Preview Image]**, browse to the image and select the file.

+   >[!NOTE]
+   >
+   >Preview images are provided by YouTube and Vimeo video service providers directly.
+It cannot be cropped, or edited on Adobe Commerce Admin Panel side.

 1. If you prefer to use the video meta data, click **[!UICONTROL Get Video Information]**.

 1. To determine how the video is used in the store, select the checkbox of each **[!UICONTROL Role]** that applies: